tylerchilds/bytesize/_posts/2019-03-12-hello-world/index.md

 Then open it in your web browser and it'll look something like this:

+{%
-{% include components/browser.html url="/examples/hello-world" height="200px" title="Hello World" %}
+  include components/browser.html
+  tabs=page.demo.tabs
+  height=page.demo.height
+%}

 **WOW!** I know it's not much to look at, but that's your first program.
 Everyone who is anyone starts with Hello World in every language.
 [You're an engineer!](/posts/you-are-an-engineer)